Can You Play Music on Your Website Legally?

 Licensing a song can vary in cost based on who holds the copyright licenses.
 An independent artist may agree to costs around $100 for the song, while a major recording artist is likely to ask for tens of thousands of dollars and possible royalties on top of this cost.

-You can obtain permission to use music on your website through membership with a PRO.
-The costs for these memberships can also vary.
+You can obtain permission to use music on your website through a license a PRO.
+The costs for these PRO licenses can also vary.

 For example, an ASCAP annual license agreement ranges from $286 to $1,499 based on how many hits your website receives and its revenue.
 A BMI license is similar, ranging from $250 all the way up to $2,000.
 A SESAC license also varies in cost, and royalties are expected for each time the song is played.